Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 max_rows|Max number of rows to fetch|uint64
 max_bytes|Max number of bytes to upload|uint64
-pause|If specified the new hunt will be in the paused state|bool
+pause|If specified the new hunt will be in the paused state|bool include_labels|If specified only include these labels|list of string exclude_labels|If specified exclude these labels|list of string